 This book reflects the new science & philosophy behind aging and fitness.
 It’s a philosophy that says you can ‘stave off 70% of the normal decay associated with aging (weakness, sore joints, apathy), and…eliminate over 50% of all illness and potential injuries.’
 This isn’t wishful thinking, this is science, Big Girl.

-If you don’t want to live with crunchy knees or see your health and vitality go down the toilet over the next 50 years; pick up a copy before the New Year and perhaps your philosophy will shift, too.
-And, no, I’m not going to tell you the author’s prescription to turn back the clock because you won’t want to hear it right now.
+If you don’t want to live with crunchy knees or see your health and vitality go down the toilet over the next 50 years; pick up a copy do this with me.
+Perhaps your philosophy will shift, too.

 let’s do this